-(Pocket-lint) - Samsung revealed two new models of the Samsung Galaxy Note earlier in 2020 - the Galaxy Note 20 Ultra and the regular Galaxy Note.
+(Pocket-lint) - Samsung has two versions of the Samsung Galaxy Note - the Galaxy Note 20 Ultra and the regular Galaxy Note.

 As fans of the series will recall, in 2019, Samsung offered two sizes of this phone, taking the Note 10 smaller while pushing the Note 10+ as the larger size model.
 In reality, it was the Note 10+ that was the true successor to the Note crown, while the "normal" model slipped into a smaller and more affordable position.

 That gap between the Note 20 and the Ultra model has become wider in 2020.
 Here's how they compare.

 - Note 20 Ultra: 164.8 x 77.2 x 8.1mm, 208g, Gorilla Glass 7

 - Note 20: 161.6 x 75.2 x 8.3mm, 192g, polycarbonate back